-Last season marked Shawn Mathey’s return to London for one of his signature roles, Tamino, at the English National Opera.
+Earlier, Shawn Mathey’s returned to London for one of his signature roles, Tamino, at the English National Opera.
 He reprised the role for further performances of Die Zauberflöte in Charlotte and Omaha.
 He was also heard in an Opera Gala Concert at home in Toledo, OH.

 In the recent past Shawn Mathey made his debut with the Lyric Opera of Chicago in A Midsummer Night’s Dream, followed by Don Giovanni with the Zurich Opera and the Cleveland Orchestra with Franz Welser-Möst conducting.
 Later in the season, he returned to the Washington National Opera for performances of Pylade in Iphigénie en Tauride, followed by Die Zauberflöte with Cincinnati Opera.